Snapshot

 What is unique about this program?

 Academics at DIS Copenhagen are separated into 26 different Programs, and each Program focuses on a specific academic field or discipline.
 Your Program at DIS is determined by your choice of a Core Course.
-Core Courses include a week-long Program Study Tour to a destination that supports the academic focus of the course, and a Core Course Week, comprised of a two-day seminar in Copenhagen and three-day short Study Tour.
+Core Courses include a week-long Program Study Tour to a destination that supports the academic focus of the course, and a Core Course Week, comprised of a two-day seminar in Copenhagen and a three-day short Study Tour.
 Both Study Tours are faculty-led and integrated into the Program curriculum.
 Once you have chosen your Core Course, you are free to choose from over 240 elective courses across 70 disciplines.
 This allows you to focus on your major or diversify.

 What is unique about Copenhagen?

-Copenhagen consistently tops surveys of the world’s best places to live, and hits the sweet spot between a relaxed, village-like atmosphere and a vibrant big city vibe.
+Copenhagen consistently tops surveys of the world’s best places to live and hits the sweet spot between a relaxed, village-like atmosphere and a vibrant big-city vibe.
 At DIS, you will attend classes in the heart of Copenhagen, within walking distance to the waterfront, research libraries, political agencies, quaint cafés, and rich cultural activities.

 Copenhagen’s medieval cobbled streets are easy to explore on foot or by bicycle, which is the preferred means of transportation in a city boasting 400 kilometers of bike lanes.
 Constantly on the cusp of innovation, the Danish capital is changing the global agenda for sustainability, design, architecture, and food.
 Yet locals still embrace their cultural roots in many ways, such as gathering for elaborate smørrebrød lunches with family or friends.